 Me: I don’t know.

 A Dalek pursues the Doctor to a ventilator shaft high up in the infrastructure.
+When it doesn’t pursue him, the Doctor decides to take the piss.

-Sue: But they can fly.
-So that doesn’t make any sense.
+Sue: But they can fly, so that doesn’t make any sense.

-Sadly, the Daleks aren’t impressing Sue.
+Sadly, the Daleks aren’t exactly wowing Sue.

 Me: Have you really been looking at Daleks on eBay?